Photo by RDNE Stock project on Pexels.

 The common goal that united the community around that, was to create more space for diverse queer perspectives and to show that being queer can mean many different things and that that’s not only OK, but actually pretty cool.

-What brings people together here is, that we all believe that we have to do the inner work and find clarity, confidence and connection within ourselves to help CREATING the changes we each would like to see in the world in the best possible way.
+What brings people together here is, that we all believe that we have to do the inner work and find clarity, confidence and connection within ourselves first, to then help CREATING the changes we each would like to see in the world in the best possible way.

 Because no one exists in a vacuum, and this is also why it is important to find, build and create our communities – the places where we experience true belonging and where we can come together to support each other.